Robert Phayre (regicide): Muggletonianism

 It was during this period that he made the acquaintance of Lodowicke Muggleton, whose tenets he adopted.
 Sometime in 1662 he brought Muggleton to Sir Thomas Herbert's house and introduced him to his wife, who also became a convert.
 Their example was followed by their daughters Elizabeth and Mary, and their son-in-law, George Gamble, a merchant in Cork, and formerly a Quaker.

 On 6 April 1665, Phaire was living at Cahermore, County Cork, when he was visited by Valentine Greatrakes, the stroker, who had served in his regiment in 1649.
 Greatrakes cured him in a few minutes of an acute ague.
 In 1666 Phaire was implicated in the abortive plot for seizing Dublin Castle.
 Both Phaire and his family corresponded with Muggleton.
-Phaire's first letter to Muggleton was dated 20 March 1670; his second letter (Dublin, 27 May 1675) was sent by Greatrakes, who was on a visit to London and Devonshire.
+Phaire's first letter to Muggleton was dated 20 March 1670; his second letter (Dublin, 27 May 1675) was sent by Greatrakes, who was on a visit to London and Devon.

 Death

 Phaire died at the Grange, near Cork, in 1682, probably in September.
 He was buried in the baptist graveyard at Cork.
-His will, dated 13 Sept.
-1682, was proved in November.
+His will, dated 13 September 1682, was proved in November.